The Internet Movie Database Version of A List depicting the most beautiful Talented, and Amazing Women in the World.

 Elise Neal was born in Memphis, Tennessee and began dancing at age six.
-She contributes her success to her mother, Arletha Neal, who always supported her and drove her to numerous talent shows and recitals.
-After moving to New York and quickly booking many Off Broadway shows and musical revivals, she thought Broadway would be her winning ticket...
+She credits her success to her mother, Arletha Neal, who always supported her and drove her to many talent shows and recitals.
+After moving to New York and quickly booking many off-Broadway shows and musical revivals, she thought Broadway would be her winning ticket...

 Tami Roman grew up in a middle-class, single-parent household in White Plains, NY.
 Since her mom worked three jobs to support the family, Tami spent many days and nights alone, undoubtedly a "latch-key" kid responsible for raising herself.
 It wasn't until her mother met and married Ali Akbar that her childhood changed drastically...